s-now25/bpsr-skyward-guide/README.md

 #### Instant Edge Combo Node

 After the 08/28 class balance update this node changed from fixed 15% chance to the same chance as your lucky hit proc, which is your luck percentage.
 And the damage will be [Instant Edge's](#instant-edge) damage (with all its applicable multiplier) x Lucky Hit DMG multiplier.
-On my character with 4pc Lv60 class gear + Lv70 weapon, this multiplier is about 100%, which means whenever this procs [Instant Edge](#instant-edge) does 2x damage.
+On my character with 4pc Lv60 [rune gear](#rune-gear) + Lv70 weapon, this multiplier is about 100%, which means whenever this procs [Instant Edge](#instant-edge) does 2x damage.

 | Old                       | New                    |
 |:--------------------------|:-----------------------|